james2kim/Algorithms-and-Data-Structures/README.md

 A repository for completed coding challenges and data-structures

 ### Basic Algorithms
-Basic Algorithms from freeCodeCamp are listed in the Basic Algorithms Folder
+Basic Algorithms are listed in the Basic Algorithms Folder

 ### Intermediate - Advanced Level Algorithms
 All Other Algorithms are contained in their own folders.